rkluger68/cpycourse/docs/training/main-course/functions.md

   - as a consequence, changes to variable inside the function will affect the callers variable (side-effect from callee back to the caller)
   - alongside the function return value, this provides additional communication-channels between caller and callee

-Python function call semantics instead are controlled by the mutability/immutability of the Python objects of the caller's function-call arguments.
+Python function call semantics instead are controlled by the mutability/immutability of the Python objects of the caller's function call arguments.

 1. argument variable refering an immutable object: Will work without side-effects to the callee even, when the functions is changing the value, this is due to the copy-on-write behaviour
 2. argument variable refering a mutable object may have side-effects to the callee, when the variable is changed inside the function

-***function-call with immutable call-argument***
+***function call with immutable call-argument***

 ``` python
 >>> a = 1